sheetal-vartak/Final-Capstone-Project-Predict-Heart-Disease/README.md

 **What We Discovered:**
 Patients with heart disease achieved **lower maximum heart rates** during exercise testing compared to healthy individuals.

-**What This Means for You:**
-> ⚠️ **Action Item:** If you notice you can't exercise as intensely as before, or your heart rate doesn't increase much during activity, discuss this with your doctor.

 ---

 ### Finding 5: Fasting Blood Sugar Matters

 **What We Discovered:**
 Patients with elevated fasting blood sugar (>120 mg/dL, indicating diabetes or pre-diabetes) showed higher rates of heart disease.

-**What This Means for You:**
-> ⚠️ **Action Item:** If you have diabetes or pre-diabetes, work closely with your healthcare team to manage blood sugar levels.
-This directly reduces your heart disease risk.

 ---